RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

 \subsection{Results on CoSQL}

 Compared with SParC, CoSQL is labeled in a Wizard-of-Oz fashion, forming a more realistic and challenging testbed.
-Nevertheless, our proposed model could also achieve a competitive performance on this dataset (Table \ref{tab:cosql_dev_res}), yielding state-of-the-art results on three out of the four metrics.
+Nevertheless, our proposed model could still achieve state-of-the-art results (Table \ref{tab:cosql_dev_res}) on all four evaluation metrics.

-For exact match accuracy, RASAT + PICARD surpasses all models that are able to predict values.
-For those who don't predict values, its performance is comparable to state-of-the-art. i.e., for HIE-SQL + GraPPa, it reaches a QEM of 56.4\% and IEM of 28.7\%.
-For our model, the performance on QEM is 58.8\%, and IEM is 26.3\%.